-The fund is for low paid learners who are equally likely to experience financial hardship as those who are unemployed.
+The Learner Support Fund is for low-paid learners who are equally likely to experience financial hardship as those who are unemployed.

 Please contact us for an application form.

-In order for learners to receive financial support from the Learner Support Fund they must be resident in the borough and receiving working tax credits.
-Learners must supply proof that they receive working tax credit when they apply for to the fund.
+To receive financial support from the Learner Support Fund, you must be a Waltham Forest resident receiving working tax credits.
+When applying, you also have to supply proof that you receive working tax credit.

 |£200||85% of cost|

-The balance of the exam / accreditation costs will be payable by the learner at the time of enrolment.
+You will have to pay the balance of the exam/accreditation costs when you enrol.
 The remaining balance of the exam fee will be charged to the hardship fund.

-The fund will pay up to 70% of course fees.
-A discretionary award can be made for more than 70% but a business case must be made by the Programme Manager.
+The fund will pay up to 70 percent of course fees.
+A discretionary award can be made for more than 70 percent but a business case must be made by the Programme Manager.

-Items listed in the course information sheet as essential can be made available to learners for the duration of the course.
+Items listed on the course information sheet as essential can be made available to learners for the duration of the course.
 Materials cannot be taken home unless required for homework purposes.

-Books listed in the course information sheet as essential can be made available to learners for the duration of the course.
-Text books must be returned at the end of the course.
+Books listed on the course information sheet as essential can be made available to learners for the duration of the course.
+Textbooks must be returned at the end of the course.

 We have limited funding available to assist learners with the costs involved in arranging for children under school age to be cared for by an Ofsted registered child care provider.
-It is the learner’s responsibility to ensure that the childcare provider is Ofsted registered prior to placing their child with the provider.
-If the application is successful the childcare provider will be asked to submit invoices directly to the adult learning service for direct settlement.
+It is the learner’s responsibility to ensure that the childcare provider is Ofsted-registered before placing their child with the provider.
+If the learner’s application is successful, the childcare provider will be asked to submit invoices directly to the Adult Learning Service for direct settlement.